blaketorres2000/blaketorres2000/README.md

 -	Collaborated with pharmacists and other pharmacy technicians to identify and solve any potential issues.
 -	Handled controlled substances with strict adherence to guidelines, including DEA regulations.
 -	Managed records with accuracy and strict adherence to HIPPA regulations.
--	Handled financial responsibilities such as payroll management, budget management, inventory control, and revenue generation.
+-	Managed financial tasks including payroll, inventory control, and revenue generation.
--	Hired, trained, and mentored new pharmacy employees, ensuring understanding of processes, regulations, and best practices.
+-	Hired, trained, and mentored employees, ensuring understanding of processes, regulations, and best practices.
--	Designed and built a pharmacy inventory management software that greatly decreased time spent on keeping an accurate inventory for the pharmacy.
+-	Designed and built inventory management software, reducing time spent and increasing accuracy by 75%.

 **Assistant Manager**
 *Dollar General | Vidor, TX* | 2008 - 2010